JorjaFox/library/site/content/posts/news/2007/st-petersburg-times-3.md

 The group has paid a pilot to fly over the Los Angeles studios where "CSI" is filmed, towing banners with messages such as "Follow the evidence - Keep Jorja Fox on CSI."
 They've also started the "Dollars for Sense" campaign, in which fans take a $1 bill, fold it in the "one dollar at a time" flier, and send it to CBS offices in Los Angeles and New York.

 At press time, according to the site's running tally, fans have mailed about 20,000 fliers to CBS offices (Pierce said the network will donate the cash to charity).
 Fans also have sent bunches of balloons and boxes of bandages (slogan: "You wound us.
-Keep Jorja Fox on "CSI").
+Keep Jorja Fox on "CSI"").

 **Too little, too late?**